The Tale of Aftab: Summary

 A brother and his sister, named Pəri, live together, with him hunting while she stays home.
-One day, he hunts some game and prepares its heart, when a snake appears, coils itself around the heart and demands the man's sister Pəri as his bride, lest the snake kills him.
-The snake stresses the truth of his threat, even if the youth hides in the depths of the earth or up in the sky.
-He returns home and explains the situation to Pəri, who decides to go with the snake.
+One day, he hunts some game and prepares its heart, when a snake appears, coils itself around the heart and demands the man's sister Pəri as his bride, or prepare to die.
+The snake makes it plain that the youth cannot avoid his threat even if he hides in the depths of the earth or up in the sky.
+He returns home and explains the situation to Pəri, who decides to go with the snake to save her brother.
 Pəri's brother delivers her to the snake by a spring.
 Ten days later, the youth pays a visit to his sister by the fountain, and enters the snake's castle.
 Pəri welcomes him and says Aftab is a human being under the snakeskin, so her brother asks her how can they destroy his snakeskin.
 He calls for other brothers and sisters and they prepare the tandoor to burn the animal disguise, but Aftab appears and warns them not to do it, since she will regret it.
 Aftab leaves for a month and Pəri's family burns the snakeskin in a tandoor.
 Aftab discovers the deed and admonishes his wife, saying that she will only find him again by wearing iron shoes and walking with an iron scepter.

 Pəri follows after her husband in iron garments, and wanders the world until she reaches a spring, where a maidservant is fetching water.
 The maidservant explains she is bringing water to Aftab, since he fell in love with a human and now his body is burning after they burned his snakeskin.
 Pəri drops her ring into the jug, which the maidservant brings to Aftab.
 Aftab goes to drink water and finds the ring, then asks his mother if a human was to come to their house, would she devour them?
 His mother promises not to do it, and Aftab orders the maidservant to bring the person at the spring.
 It happens thus, and Aftab recognizes his human wife, Pəri.
 Despite his mother promising not to harm her, she devises ways to kill the girl: first, she gives Pəri a pair of scissors that do not cut and orders her to deliver it down the mountain.
 Aftab intercepts his wife and tells her to drop the scissors there, fetch some clothes and rush back up the mountain.
 Pəri does as instructed, steals the clothes and makes her way up the mountain, with some voices echoing threats at her.
 Aftab's mother suspects the task was not Pəri's doing, but her son's, and gives her an ax with an order to go into the forest and bring back forty camel loads of firewood.
 Aftab tells Pəri to enter the forest and shout that Aftab is getting married, and needs forty loads of firewood in camels.
 Pəri does as instructed and forty camels come from the forest carrying bundles of firewood on their backs.